marianmarchal/marianmarchal.github.io/docs/publications.md

 lecture at RMA course 'Discourse, Cognition and Communication', Utrecht University, the Netherlands, 22 February._

 **Marchal, M.**, Scholman, M.C.J., & Demberg, V. (2022).
-How statistical correlations influence dis- course-level processing: Clause type as a cue for discourse relations. _Talk at DisCorX, Bern, Switzerland, 16-17 November._
+How statistical correlations influence discourse-level processing: Clause type as a cue for discourse relations. _Talk at DisCorX, Bern, Switzerland, 16-17 November._

 **Marchal, M.** (2022).
-Signals for text coherence: From sentence structure to text structure. _Guest lecture at BA course 'Discourse analysis and discourse processing', Utrecht University, the Netherlands, 23 December._
+Signals for text coherence: From sentence structure to text structure. _Guest lecture at BA course 'Discourse analysis and discourse processing', Utrecht University, the Netherlands, 23
+December._

 **Marchal, M.**, Scholman, M.C.J., Yung.
 F., & Demberg, V. (2022).
 Establishing annotation quality in multi-label annotations. _Poster at COLING, Gyeongju, Korea, 12-17 October._

 **Marchal, M.**, Scholman, M.C.J., & Demberg, V. (2022).
 Clause structure as an alternative cue for discourse relations. _Talk at the 32nd Annual Meeting of the Society for Text and Discourse, online.
+19-21
-19-21 July._
+July._

 Scholman, M.C.J., **Marchal, M.**, & Demberg, V. (2022).
 The influence of individual differences and